mark-thompson01/MTPortfolio/README.md

 # MTPortfolio — Labs, Blogs, and the Journey

-A living portfolio of the hands-on work I do across **Networking, Windows, Linux, and Security**.
+A live portfolio site of hands-on projects I've worked on and tinkered around with across **Networking, system administration, scripting & automation, as well as Security**.
 This repo powers my GitHub Pages site and contains both polished pages **and** the inevitable “in-progress” bits that come with real learning.

 **Live site:** https://mark-thompson01.github.io/MTPortfolio/